 2. Lenses

-A standard camera kit lens in the range 24-70mm or its equivalent will be fine for many shots, but an extra-wide-angle lens will help you capture huge, sweeping vistas and will be perfect if you try your hand at astrophotography or the northern lights.
+A standard camera kit lens in the range 24-70mm or its equivalent will be fine for many shots, but an extra-wide-angle lens will help you capture huge, sweeping vistas.
+It will be perfect for shooting astrophotography or the northern lights, too.

 A telephoto zoom can be surprisingly useful too.
 Longer focal lengths don’t just let you pick out distant detail, they compress perspectives too, so that large-scale backdrops like mountains and forests look much larger and more imposing.